simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 {{< centerbutton href="https://gnss.store/gnss-rtk-multiband-antennas/140-elt0123.html" >}}Get the GNSS.STORE Triple Band Survey Antenna Today!{{< /centerbutton >}}

 - **Unicorecomm UM980**
-Capable of up to 80% of the Onocoy rewards.
+Capable of 80%-90% of the Onocoy rewards if installed correctly.
 100% is possible after planned future firmware update.
+Fimware updates are dependent on the manufacture of the device providing them.
+Unicorecomm will not provide them to the public.

   - [UM980 module](https://www.aliexpress.us/item/3256805035445904.html) + [DSD TECH SH-U05A USB to I2C](https://amzn.to/3tptGOk) + [GH1.25 to Dupont2.54 Pre-Crimped Cables](https://amzn.to/3tptGOk)- $180 - $220
     - Unicorecomm UM980 Based, Triple Band L1, L2 and L5.
     - For more details on how to install this, we recommend you read this article on [how to set up the I2C connection on the UM980](https://wholovesburrito.com/2023/09/25/an-affordable-diy-gnss-station-for-onocoy/)
+    - ***Don't expect the aliexpress manufactures to be able to provide firmware updates.***
   - [UM980 M.2](https://gnss.store/unicore-gnss-modules/250-elt0225.html)
     - Unicorecomm UM980 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over M.2